AntonFlorey/MakePlanarFacesPlus/README.md

 Due to the global optimization approach, the provided operator quickly becomes slow on large meshes.
 Also note that some meshes are way harder to make planar than others.
 For tricky inputs, the optimization process can slow down a lot and is likely to get stuck in local minima.
 In these cases, it might be helpful to first triangulate very bad regions and run blenders *make planar faces* operator as a preprocessing step.

 ## Installation
-If you are working on windows, the installation should be straightforward.
-For all of you coming from a different os, this might be a lot more complicated.
 ### Blender Extension
-For all windows users, download the addon [here](https://github.com/AntonFlorey/MakePlanarFacesPlus/releases).
+Download the addon [here](https://github.com/AntonFlorey/MakePlanarFacesPlus/releases).
 After that, start Blender (version 4.4) and go to
  **Edit->Preferences->Get-Extensions**.
 Click on the little drop-down menu in the upper right corner and select `Install from Disk...`.
 Lastly, select the downloaded zip-folder.
 The addon should now be installed.

 ### Build for your system
-Since this addon relies on some code written in C++, you need to compile it first for other operating systems than windows.
+Since this addon relies on some code written in C++, you need to compile it on your system if no available release works for you.
 It took me quite a while to get this working on windows, but maybe you reading this are a bit more tech savvy than I am.
 Here are the steps needed to built this addon for your system:

 1. Make sure you have a C++ compiler and Cmake installed.
 2. You also need the python-dev package of python **version 3.11** (for Blender 4.4).
 In general, you have to compile for the python version that comes with your Blender installation.